 Cherish and relish Kerala cuisine

 Undoubtedly, Kerala appam and stew are the best.
 They are very delicious and beautiful.
 Kerala cuisine is usually cooked in coconut oil that has a very strong smell and the coastal towns cook fish.
-So definitely try out the Kerala cuisine.
+So, definitely try out the Kerala cuisine.
+If you get a chance, also try out the Sadya which is Kerala authentic meal served on a banana leaf.

 If you do not like coconut oil like me, then make sure to tell the chef while ordering to cook in a non-coconut oil.